Skip to main content

 To accommodate approval flows, the Inbox tabs are now labelled as follows:

-• My Open – any of your own items, such as transactions, financial documents and expenses
+Any of your own items, such as transactions, financial documents and expenses.

-• Review – expenses which require action from you, such as expenses you are a reviewer for
+Expenses which require action from you, such as expenses for which you are a reviewer.

-• In Progress – expenses for which you will be in the approval flow, but which are not yet ready for you to review
+Expenses for which you will be in the approval flow, but which are not yet ready for you to review.

 The filters applicable to expenses have been moved out of a single drop-down and spread across the top of the inbox for ease of use.